Krakor92/some-custom-dataviews/_views/jukebox/README.md

 > In such a case, simply close and re-open the file, everything should work like intended

 - Odd behaviors occur when this view is used inside an **[Obsidian Kanban](https://github.com/mgmeyers/obsidian-kanban)**.
-	- The virtualisation only happens in one direction (It triggers when cards reach the top of the list/window but not the bottom)
 	- When scrolling, the whole view disappear at some point.
 I've troubleshot it and the hiding is happening in Kanban territory so I can't do much to prevent it

 > [!TIP]